GiancarloPretell/Interaction-Design-Capstone/README.md

 - Layout closely follows the Figma design
 - Consistent fonts, colors, and spacing across all screen sizes
 - Responsive behavior keeps the design unified between mobile and desktop
+- Dark mode uses a purposefully designed palette — not an inversion — to keep the interface visually coherent
 - Animations are intentional and tied to user actions, not purely decorative
 - Form validation feedback is designed to guide users, not punish them — errors are clear, specific, and disappear once resolved